Chiricahua: Bands

 The Chokonen, Chihenne, Nednhi, and Bedonkohe had probably up to three other groups, named respectively after their leaders or homelands.
 By the end of the 19th century, surviving Apache no longer identified these groups.
 They may have been wiped out (like the Pinaleño-Nednhi) or had joined more powerful groups.
 For instance, the remnant of the Carrizaleño-Nedhni camped together with their northern kin, the Janero-Nednhi.

 The Carrizaleňo-Nednhi shared overlapping territory in the surroundings of Casas Grandes and Aguas Nuevas with the Tsebekinéndé, a southern Mescalero band (which was often called Aguas Nuevas by the Spanish).
 The Spanish referred to the Apache band by the same name of Tsebekinéndé.
 These two different Apache bands were often confused with each other.
 (Similar confusion arose over distinguishing the Janeros-Nednhi of the Chiricahua (Dzilthdaklizhéndé) and the Dzithinahndé of the Mescalero.

 Notable Chiricahua Apache people

-Please list 20th and 21st-century people under their specific tribes, Fort Sill Apache Tribe, Mescalero Apache Tribe of the Mescalero Reservation, and San Carlos Apache Tribe.
+For people after the 19th century, see the pages of specific tribes: Fort Sill Apache Tribe, Mescalero Apache Tribe of the Mescalero Reservation, and San Carlos Apache Tribe.